How I Passed the NBCOT® On My First Try (and You Can Too!)

 But guess what: I passed, with plenty of points to spare!

-Just keep at it and revamp your study strategy, try new materials, think about getting a tutor, and spend more time studying vs. working.
+If you don’t pass the first, second, or even the third time, it’s okay!
+Please don’t beat yourself up about it.
+Just keep at it and revamp your study strategy, try new materials, consider getting a tutor, and spend more time studying vs. working.

 For more tips on what to do if you don’t pass, be sure to check out our guide on what to do if you’ve failed the NBCOT®.